krmbzds/stars/README.md

 - [karan/Projects](https://github.com/karan/Projects) - :page_with_curl: A list of practical projects that anyone can solve in any programming language.
 - [sbilly/awesome-security](https://github.com/sbilly/awesome-security) - A collection of awesome software, libraries, documents, books, resources and cools stuffs about security.
 - [carpedm20/awesome-hacking](https://github.com/carpedm20/awesome-hacking) - A curated list of awesome Hacking tutorials, tools and resources
-- [elixirschool/elixirschool](https://github.com/elixirschool/elixirschool) - The content behind Elixir School
+- [elixirschool/elixirschool](https://github.com/elixirschool/elixirschool) - The content behind Elixir School, the premier destination for people seeking to learn and master the Elixir programming language.
 - [eser/kontra-is-anlasmasi](https://github.com/eser/kontra-is-anlasmasi) -
 - [gztchan/awesome-design](https://github.com/gztchan/awesome-design) - 🌟 Curated design resources from all over the world.
 - [raganwald/presentations](https://github.com/raganwald/presentations) - Conference Talks and Proposals